minerllabs/minerl/docs/source/tutorials/custom_environments.rst

     MLGWB_LENGTH = 8000

-:code:`MLGPK_LENGTH` specifies how many time steps the environment can last until termination.
+:code:`MLGWB_LENGTH` specifies how many time steps the environment can last until termination.

 Contruct the Environment Class
 ============

-In order to create our MineRL gym, we need to subclass :code:`SimpleEmbodimentEnvSpec`
+In order to create our MineRL gym, we need to inherit from :code:`SimpleEmbodimentEnvSpec`.
+This parent class provides default settings for the environment.

 .. code-block:: python